Likhith623/Augmented-Facial-Expression-Filter/README.md

   - 😐 *Neutral* – Neutral face overlay (optional)
 - 📷 Seamless webcam integration via OpenCV.

-## 📽️ Demo

-> A live demo captures your facial expressions and intelligently augments your face with themed filters based on what you’re feeling.
-Try smiling, frowning, or acting surprised and watch the magic unfold!

 ## 🧰 Tech Stack

 | Technology | Purpose |